SamKVs/napari-k2-WaveBreaker/README.md

 ## Issues

-If you encounter any problems, please [file an issue] along with a detailed description.
+If you encounter any problems, please file an issue along with a detailed description or reach out to me.

 [napari]: https://github.com/napari/napari